jrunco/corner.py_examples/README.md

       - **hist_kwargs**
    - Some parameters must be specified in a specific corner.corner() function:
       - **range** must be specified in the final corner.corner() function.
 Specifying the range in the first corner.corner() function does not work, as the plot window will focus around the 2nd distribution.
    - Some parameters can be specified in any corner.corner() function.
-These parameters only need to be specfified once, and the appearance of the plot will not change based on which corner.corner() function they are included in:
+These parameters only need to be specified once, and the appearance of the plot will not change based on which corner.corner() function they are included in:
       - **labels**The x-axis and y-axis labels argument can go in either corner.corner() function.

 3. Other information: